Safe Cat Food.

 These are plants that are MOST likely to become contaminated with the fungus mold that produces potentially deadly aflatoxin.
 Peanut hulls are often used as filler in cheap pet foods, and may appear on the Ingredient List as "vegetable fiber".

-Their pet foods contain whole brown rice because it is a good source of nutrition that is well-absorbed by dogs and cats, but it has never contained any rice gluten.
+One company's pet foods contain whole brown rice because it is a good source of nutrition that is well-absorbed by dogs and cats, but it has never contained any rice gluten.
 So there is no chance that this independent U.S. company's cat food would contain any of the contaminated rice gluten from China.

 This cat food is NOT made by Menu Foods or American Nutrition.
 It is made in the USA in a processing plant which is also APHIS certified to sell to the European market, where quality and safety standards for pet foods are much stricter than in the USA.
 This same government-inspected processing plant also makes food for humans.

-This independently-owned U.S. company manufactures its pet foods in small batches so that their dog and cat foods are never more than 6 weeks old when they arrive fresh at your door.
+This U.S. company manufactures its pet foods in small batches so that their dog and cat foods are never more than 6 weeks old when they arrive fresh at your door.
 They use safe natural preservatives, not harmful chemicals like BHA, BHT or Ethoxyquin.
 (Those mass-produced supermarket brands of pet foods can be 12 to 18 months old before they are sold to you and fed to your cat.)

-Does a high-quality cat food like this cost more?
+Does a high-quality cat food cost more?
 Yes, because it costs more to include only high-nutrition ingredients like real meat instead of cheap corn and wheat and rendered byproducts.
 It may cost more per bag, but it may cost less per daily feeding.

 Why?
 Because your pet will instinctively eat more of a cheap cat food that provides less of the nutrients it needs.
-You may find your cat needs much LESS of this more nutritious food.
+You may find your cat needs much LESS of the more nutritious food.
 That tends to equalize the cost per serving or cost per month, so the cheap cat foods may not save you as much as the purchase price alone would indicate.
-With NO fillers, byproducts, wheat, corn, or soy in nutrient-rich Life's Abundance dry cat food, the daily serving size for the average cat is only one-half cup, while it may be one cup or more for comparable brands.
+With NO fillers, byproducts, wheat, corn, or soy in a top-quality, nutrient-rich dry cat food, the daily serving size for the average cat is only one-half cup, while it may be one cup or more for comparable brands.

 When your cat gets healthier food, your furry friend could enjoy better health, live a significantly longer life, and die peacefully of old age instead of from some painful disease like cancer.
 And you will likely save a lot of money on vet visits when you have a well-fed and healthy pet.
 Any extra you may pay for a healthy premium cat food, you could consider as a "health insurance" premium.